 Disadvantage: Technological Issues

 Each online tax filing program may have different compatibility requirements and technological issues.
-You need access to a computer with Internet access and web browser that is compatible with your desired tax filing software to file an electronic return.
-Filers who are not technologically savvy may find electronic tax filing software and submission to be more confusing than paper filing.
+You need access to a computer or mobile device with Internet access that is compatible with your desired tax filing website, computer software or mobile app to file an electronic return.
+Filers who are not technologically savvy may find electronic tax filing and submission to be more confusing than paper filing.

 Disadvantage: Complex Returns